abe-winter/metamod/README.md

 * support null constraints and relations (i.e. foreign keys), use that to support factories in test
 * pylint plugin for static-checking DB field use
-* delta against existing DDL for migrations
+* delta against existing DDL for migrations? (maybe)